Brutal Juice: History

-After split in 1997

 After the band dissolved in 1997, the members of Brutal Juice remained active in the music scene.
 Gordon Gibson and Ben Burt went on to form The Tomorrowpeople, along with ex-Toadies guitarist Darrel Herbert.
 Ben Burt also played in the bands Pinkston, Falkon, Jack With One Eye, and most recently Five Dollar Priest in New York City.
 Craig Welch played with International Sparkdome, Fabulous Badasses, Neeks, 2MAI, Wounded Infidel, The Banes, Dead Cow Mountain, FISK, Glitterature and now has his solo project Foolish2.
 Ted Wood played with Hand of Onan, The Banes, Clutch Cargo, Magnum Octopus, and Austin-based band Babydick (along with Sam McCall).
 Sam McCall also produced and recorded albums for other bands.

-Reformation

 The band played several local shows from 2000 onwards, and formally reformed in 2012, and began to work on new material.
 Their most recent album, the David Icke-inspired Welcome to the Panopticon, was self-released in late 2016, described by Welch as "an acid-fueled excuse to turn amps to 11 and play with feedback loops", and by Michael Toland of the Austin Chronicle as "a distinctive mélange of fantastical indulgence and political commentary".

 Wesley Willis wrote a song about Brutal Juice after seeing them perform in New York City.
 It appears on his 1996 album Fabian Road Warrior.